 Each officer has completed training mandated by the Department of Criminal Justice Services.
 All police officers are empowered by state law to carry firearms, conduct criminal investigations, make arrests and testify in court.
 The Patrol Operations Division provides coverage of the campus 24 hours a day, seven days a week.
 Police officers are responsible for enforcing both state laws and county ordinances, University policies, and protecting the campus community.
 The Division provides the following services to the campus community:

-- Patrol of the campus with marked and unmarked police vehicles, motorcycles, bicycles, Segways, and on foot.
+- Patrol of the campus with marked and unmarked police vehicles, motorcycles, bicycles and on foot.

 - Respond to emergency and non-emergency incidents.